wassimbj/stupidfancywords/README.md

 - **Buffer :** A buffer contains data that is stored for a short amount of time, typically in the computer's memory (RAM).
 The purpose of a buffer is to hold data right before it is used.
 For example, when you download an audio or video file from the Internet, it may load the first 20% of it into a buffer and then begin to play.

+- **Pub/Sub :** Publish/subscribe messaging, or pub/sub messaging, is a form of asynchronous service-to-service (e.g: user and user cart) communication. for example service A, B, C subscribe to a topic (like a youtube channel, the channel is the topic) and when data is published to that topic the subscribers will get that data immediately. think of it like a youtube channel when the channel publish a new video the subscribers will be notified.

 - **Server :** its just a machine, a computer like yours that have an OS, a RAM a CPU... that stores your source code (files) and runs it.

 - **Client :** client in software has many meanings, but in general it means the consumer, it can be the browser (wich is you) it can be any thing that consume or use a software.